 To put things into perspective on how much regular food you would have to eat to consume that much protein, one egg contains 8g of protein and one large chicken breast contains about 40g of protein.
 Without using protein powder, you’re going to need a hell of an appetite or a whole lot of time and money to get that amount of protein into your diet.

-Supplementing with a protein powder is both a cost-effective and time-effective way to get enough protein into your diet to reach whatever fitness goals you may have.
+Supplementing with a protein powder is both a cost-effective and time-effective way to get enough protein into your diet to reach whatever fitness goals you may have, whether it be gaining muscle mass or to lose weight.
 A single scoop of Optimum Nutrition’s Gold Standard Whey gives you 24g of protein, and there are plenty of people who will throw 2 scoops in a single shake just to pack on even more.
 At an effective cost of $1-2/serving, protein powder is the simple answer to easy-and-cheap protein intake.

 Protein powder is also pretty versatile, as it can be employed for a number of uses.
 Post workout, protein powder helps to spark muscle recovery and growth by feeding the muscles and shuttling nutrients throughout your body.
 Protein powders can also be employed before bed to feed your body overnight, when sleep prevents you from consuming any food, and thus leaving your muscles protein-starved until you wake.